-12.DISCLOSURE OFINTEREST If an Officer of the Committee or Committee Member sits on or works for any stakeholder or relevant organisation or has a pecuniary or other significant interest, direct or indirect, in any contract, proposed contract, stakeholder or relevant organisation or other matter and is present at a meeting of the Committee or sub-committee when the contract, proposed contract, or other matter is the subject for consideration they shall at the meeting and as soon as practicable after its commencement disclose that fact and shall act in accordance with the Conflict of Interest Policy (or subsequent relevant policy) drawn up by the Committee from time to time.
-If any Officer of the Committee or a Committee Member has any doubts about whether or not they have such an interest they shall report the matter to the Chair who shall advise as to whether or not the matter should be declared.
+"11 If an Officer of the Committee or Committee Member sits on or works for any stakeholder or relevant organisation or has a pecuniary or other significant interest, direct or indirect, in any contract, proposed contract, stakeholder or relevant organisation or other matter and is present at a meeting of the Committee or sub-committee when the contract, proposed contract, or other matter is the subject for consideration he shall at the meeting and as soon as practicable after its commencement disclose that fact and shall act in accordance with the "Management of Interests Policy" (or subsequent relevant policy) drawn up by the Committee from time to time.

+If any Officer of the Committee or a Committee Member has any doubts about whether or not he has such an interest he shall report the matter to the Chairman who shall advise as to whether or not the matter should be declared.

-The Committee shall publish and maintain a Conflict of Interest policy document which shall be available for inspection to members and Represented GPs.
+The Committee shall publish and maintain a 'Management of Interests' policy, a document which shall be available for inspection to members and Represented GPs."